adlnet/xAPI-Spec/xAPI-Communication.md

 ###### Requirements

-* An LRS MUST NOT make any modifications to its state based on a receiving a Statement with a statementID that it already has a Statement for.
-Whether it responds with `409 Conflict` or `200 OK`, it MUST NOT modify the Statement or any other Object.
-* If the LRS receives a Statement with an id it already has a Statement for, it SHOULD verify the received Statement matches the existing one and return `409 Conflict` if they do not match.
-See [Statement comparision requirements]statement-comparision-requirements).
 * The LRS MAY respond before Statements that have been stored are available for retrieval.
 * GET Statements MAY be called using POST and form parameters if necessary as query strings have limits.
 See [Alternate Request Syntax](#alt-request-syntax) for more details.
 * The LRS MUST differentiate a POST to add a Statement or to list Statements based on the parameters passed.
 See [Alternate Request Syntax](#alt-request-syntax) for more details.
+* While an LRS MUST NOT have duplicate Statement Ids due to the uniqueness requirement, it does not have to perform checks at the time Statements are received.
+The following requirements are for LRSs that do such a check:
+* An LRS MUST NOT make any modifications to its state based on receiving a Statement with a statementID that it already has a Statement for.
+Whether it responds with `409 Conflict` or `204 No Content`, it MUST NOT modify the Statement or any other Object.
+* If the LRS receives a Statement with an id it already has a Statement for, it SHOULD verify the received Statement matches the existing one and SHOULD return `409 Conflict` if they do not match.
+See [Statement comparision requirements](statement-comparision-requirements).
+* If the LRS receives a Statement with an id it already has a Statement for **in the same batch**, it SHOULD* reject the batch and return `400 Bad Request`.

 <a name="stmtresget"/>